MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-channels.md

 When the next update to the Extended Stable channel is released that has a version number higher than what your device currently has installed, Microsoft Edge will automatically update onto the Extended Stable channel.
 The version string on `edge://settings/help` will indicate that you're running a different channel.

 > [!NOTE]
-> Opting-in to Extended Stable will take effect when there is a new update on the Extended Stable channel with a larger version number (major or minor) than what is currently installed on your device.
-If you are running the latest version of Microsoft Edge Stable and opt-in to Extended Stable, it will take effect with the next patch or update of Microsoft Edge.
+> Opting-in to Extended Stable takes effect when there is a new update on the Extended Stable channel with a larger version number (major or minor) than what is currently installed on your device.
+If you are running the latest version of Microsoft Edge Stable and opt-in to Extended Stable, it takes effect with the next patch or update of Microsoft Edge.
 >
 > By default, Microsoft Edge will not downgrade itself.
 If you are currently running an odd-numbered version of Microsoft Edge Stable, opting-in to Extended Stable will mean that you will receive NO updates until the next even-numbered Microsoft Edge release.
 >